bitrise-io/devcenter/_articles/en/bitrise-cli/step-inputs.md

 * `is_required` : can be set to `true` or `false`.
 If set to `true`, the step requires a non-empty value to be set for the input.
 * `is_dont_change_value` : can be set to `true` or `false`.
 If set to `true`, the value of the input should not be changed and/or should be hidden on UIs.
 Mainly used for debug inputs and for "**connection**" inputs (set to outputs of other steps, to connect this step with another one).
 * `is_template` : can be set to `true` or `false`.
 If set to `true` ~~,~~ the input's value will be evaulated as a Go template.
+* `is_sensitive`: marking an input as sensitive means that it will only accept a Secret Environment Variable as its value.
+It is most frequently used for sensitive information such as passwords, API keys, tokens, but any input can be marked sensitive.

 ### Using template expressions for step inputs